PatrickHechler/primitive-code/README.md

     * `X01` is set to the open flags
         * note that the high 32-bit of the flags are ignored
     * `X01` will be set to the STREAM-ID or `-1` on error
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_PIPE_LENGTH` :  get the length of a pipe
     * value: `42`
     * `X00` contains the ELEMENT/PIPE-ID
     * `X01` will be set to the pipe length in bytes or `-1` on error
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_TIME_GET` :  get the current system time
     * value: `43`
     * `X00` will be set to `1` on success and `0` on error
     * `X01` will be set to the curent system time in seconds since the epoch
     * `X02` will be set to the additional curent system time in nanoseconds
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_TIME_GET` :  get the system time resolution
     * value: `44`
     * `X00` will be set to `1` on success and `0` on error
     * `X01` will be set to the resolution in seconds
     * `X02` will be set to the additional resolution in nanoseconds
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_TIME_SLEEP` :  to sleep the given time in nanoseconds
     * value: `45`
     * `X00` contain the number of nanoseconds to wait (only values from `0` to `999999999` are allowed)